Ltochon/k-anon_tool/README.md

 2) Gaining knowledge about Flask (first web application with Python) :hourglass_flowing_sand:
 3) Implementing *Datafly* algorithm
 4) Algorithm's proposal with weighted attributes
-5) Implementation of Flask application with the algorithm
+5) Implementation of Flask application with the algorithm :hourglass_flowing_sand:
 6) Prototyping the interface of custom generalization
 7) Prototype testing
 8) Implementation of the generalization's interface